 In the case of the Family Porch project, there were not a lot of opportunities for outdoor living in the backyard, and the views from the front of the home were much more desirable.
 The home also lacked a modern, usable garage.

 Since the home was already set an entire story above the sidewalk, we created a desirable, two-car garage with a roof deck that extends to meet the front porch and first floor of the home.

 It is important to note that when introducing unique design solutions into a neighborhood, there are zoning and code restrictions to address.
-In some cases, there are review board approvals needed to ensure you are respecting the architectural context of the area.
+In some cases, review board approvals are needed to ensure you are respecting the architectural context of the area.
 In this project, the proposed design brought the garage doors right to the front property line.
 This is not allowed by rights under the Portland zoning code (typically garage doors must be set back 18 feet), so it required an adjustment review to receive city approval.

 Due to all of the details and technical construction challenges, a quality contractor is a must for jobs like this.
 We were fortunate that the owner was also a savvy, top-notch contractor—Hamish Murray Construction.

 An Ipe trellis adds texture at the street level and matches the custom Ipe garage doors.
 Teak lounge furniture allows the family to settle in with a sense of privacy out of direct sight of passersby or stand up and interact with neighbors.
 Whether sitting or standing, a cable-style guardrail addresses safety while maintaining their view of the river and Mt.
 Hood.